AI / Saturday February 7, 2026

 Do: Take Time To Teach The AI What You Need

 Finally, when using AI, take your time teaching it what you need.
 You’d never throw a new recruit in the deep, telling them to write you an article about something and leaving it at that.
 You will take your time giving them instructions and materials to learn.
-You will provide them with your brand voice and persona documents to study, learn, and think about how they can implement it.
+You will provide them with your brand voice and persona documents to study and consider how to implement them.
 Otherwise, the new content writer will just write something.

 That’s precisely what the AI will do as well.
 Just like a new recruit, it has some basic knowledge and understanding of your business.
 However, the devil is in the details.
 If you want to have content that’s not complete garbage and you won’t have to rewrite from the very top, you need to invest some time in teaching the AI module how to write, how to communicate with your audience efficiently, and, most importantly, how to never start any piece of content with “In the rapidly evolving landscape of… .”

-Feed your AI module (once you find the one that will fit your needs) all the necessary documents and rules of engagement so it can learn and evolve over time.
-Sure, at the very beginning, its work will need a lot of supervision, but over time, the end product will only need some polishing, adding some personal experiences, and reducing repetitive behavior, which is prone to almost any AI module.
+Feed your AI module (once you find the one that fits your needs) with all the necessary documents and rules of engagement so it can learn and evolve over time.
+Sure, at the very beginning, it will need a lot of supervision, but over time, the end product will only need some polishing, adding personal experiences, and reducing repetitive behavior, which is common to almost any AI module.

 Don’t: Let AI Lead Your Content